 The first stage of the project was an international conference, Hercules: a hero for all ages, held at Leeds 24-6 June 2013.
 This brought together scholars from a wide range of disciplinary backgrounds, as appropriate to the variety of periods and media involved, as well as contemporary artists/writers of Hercules-themed worked.
 This was the first step towards the formation of a ‘Herculean network’ which is now forming the basis for the project’s more ambitious second stage.

 An AHRC Networking grant (£30,000) is supporting us in the development of a selection of specific themes in Herculean reception.
 The network’s brief includes the publication of a series of four volumes, each treating a particular period and/or aspect of the hero’s reception, the development of this website, and a further conference in July 2017.
-It is also associated with two activities aimed at a public audience, the on-going Labours of Herakles exhibition, and an oratorio Herakles to be premiered in April 2017.
+It is also associated with two activities aimed at a public audience, the on-going Labours of Herakles exhibition, and the musical drama Herakles.

 Hercules in the 2010s